 Why Does My Queue Stop At A Particular Date?

-If you are looking in your Queue and you notice that your Evergreen Posts appear to stop at a certain date, even though you have them scheduled beyond that time, don't worry, there is a simple explanation! 😊
+If you are looking in your Queue and you notice that your posts appear to stop at a certain date, even though you have them scheduled beyond that time, don't worry, there is a simple explanation! 😊

-Here Is How Your Queue Displays Evergreen Posts
+Here Is How Your Queue Displays Your Posts

 When you look at your Queue, you can only ever see one example of a queued post at any given time.

-Your Queue is a library of unique posts - if you have a repeating post, you will only see it once in the Queue.
+Your Queue is a library of unique posts - if you have a repeating post (like an Evergreen post, a recurring post, or one that is scheduled for multiple dates and times), you will only see it once in the Queue.

 So, if for example, you had 10 queued Evergreen Posts, and you set your Posting Plan to send out content from your Queue once a week forever, your Queue would only show those 10 posts over the course of 10 weeks, 1 Post per week (this is the same for Variations).